SujiYang/Bulls-and-Cows-.hs/README.md

 Enjoy!

 ## To be continued
-The code is very simple, more of an exercise than a project.<br>
+The code is very simple.
 Many things need to be done, mainly on the coding style. <br>
 The project was originally planned to implement two play modes 1) play alone and 2) compete with computer however, only the first mode is included in the code.<br>
-Stay tuned for updates.
+Stay tuned for updates :)